 Just because you're moving from your old neighborhood, doesn't mean that your neighbors don't deserve a little moving courtesy.
-Most of us don't mean to forget how our move impacts the rest of the neighborhood; it's just that we may be unaware of our move's effect.
-Equally, it's also important, and maybe more so, to ensure that our new neighbors see us in the best possible light before you make that first introduction.
+Most of us don't mean to forget how our move impacts the rest of the neighborhood; it's just that we may be unaware of our movement's effect.
+Equally, it's also important, and maybe more so, to ensure that the new neighbors see us in the best possible light before you get settled into the new neighborhood.

 If you can move out of your old home during the work week; after neighbors have gone to work.
-Not only will your moving truck occupy much-needed parking space, but also you may be blocking the sidewalk with movers, large pieces of furniture plus lots of activity.
+Not only will your moving truck occupy much-needed parking space, but you might also block the sidewalk with movers, large pieces of furniture plus lots of activity.

 After the moving truck has left, before you close the door one last time, check the area for anything left behind.
 Garbage and debris should be picked up and disposed of properly to keep your (old) neighborhood clean and safe.

 Give people time to say goodbye.
 And from your end, you also don't want to be rushing around the day of the move, scrambling from house to house to wish your neighbors well.
 Say your goodbyes the weekend before you move.
 Provide forwarding contact information to those to whom you were close.

 Most of the above tips also apply to your new neighbors and neighborhood.
 While you may not know your new neighbors, it's still common courtesy to notify the closest homeowners of any inconveniences that may impact their daily routines.
 Parking, moving activity, and noise should all be part of your consideration.